kawsarabdisalan/PLP-4/README.md

 }
 // Outputs "Good evening."
 ```
+C++ handles the "dangling else" problem by using the method: "matchest-the-closest-if" rule.
+This means that it will associate with the closest unmatched if statment.
 C++ also allows you to use short circuiting.
 Below is ane example:
 ```
 #include <iostream>